 Welcome to our AI conversation video series, where we answer nine of the most frequently asked and debated questions regarding artificial intelligence.
-These are the questions that you keep hearing at conferences, at the recent RSNA 2018 Annual Meeting in Chicago, during webinars, and on social media.
+These are the questions that you keep hearing at conferences, during webinars, and on social media.
 Each video reveals our answer to a challenging AI question in a quick and to-the-point manner.

 In our third video in the series, TeraRecon President and CEO, Jeff Sorenson explains algorithm specificity, problems physicians are facing with current algorithms, and how new technologies are finding solutions that will help physicians integrate AI into their daily workflow.

 If you missed the first or second video in our series, click below to watch them now:

 Specific Algorithms and Their Role in the Radiology Workflow